-Except for pre-marital property, or gifts or inheritances to one spouse during the marriage, a couple’s home, cars, investments, retirement accounts and other property acquired during the marriage are marital property subject to division upon divorce, regardless of who holds the title.
-Since courts can adjust property interests equitably (e.g. ordering sale of a jointly owned home, or transferring a portion of husband’s larger 401k retirement savings account to wife’s IRA), lawyers often help clients negotiate a mutually acceptable property settlement.
-For example, spouses may agree that husband deed the family home to her in a tax-free ‘interspousal transfer’ as an approximation of the prospective value of his unvested pension or stock options.
-Collaborative family lawyers help clients develop creative options that allow both parties to achieve their goals.
+Except for pre-marital property, or gifts or inheritances received by either spouse during the marriage, a couple’s house, cars, cash, investments, retirement accounts and other property acquired during the marriage are marital property subject to division in divorce.
+However, courts have equitable authority to adjust property interests equitably either according to one party’s fault causing the divorce or to remedy an unfairness.
+(For example, where husband titled the house in his sole name and also has accumulated substantial retirement assets, a court may order transfer of retirement assets approximating 50% of the value of the house in addition to wife’s presumptive 50% share in the retirement assets to remedy the unfairness.)
+Mindful of the court’s equitable authority, experienced family lawyers often help clients negotiate mutually beneficial property settlements that allow both parties to achieve their goals.
+For example, spouses may agree that husband deed the family home to wife in a tax-free ‘interspousal transfer’ as an approximation of the prospective value of his unvested pension or stock options.